-23.If you reported against ZDHC wastewater guidelines, did your facility test your wastewater and detect any MRSL parameters in the reporting year?
+23.If you reported against ZDHC wastewater guidelines, did your facility test your wastewater and meet MRSL parameter requirements in the reporting year?
 (Ref ID: wwtestmrsl)

 Note: This question will only be applicable to facilities that are reporting against ZDHC Wastewater Guidelines.